 Measuring in a seated position

 - Sit with your feet flat on the floor, without crossing your legs.

 - Place your hand, with the palm facing up, on a flat surface such as a table.

 You can also take your blood pressure while lying down if your doctor recommends it.

 - Lie on your back and extend your arm alongside your body, with the palm facing up.

-- Position the air tube in the centre of your arm, in line with your middle finger.
+- Position the air tube in the center of your arm, in line with your middle finger.